-The Tax Benefits of Municipal Bonds
+Tax Benefits of Municipal Bonds

 The key is to understand how to compare interest rates between tax-exempt investments like municipal bonds and the more common taxable investments.
 This is where understanding tax-equivalent yield becomes important.

 Generally speaking, comparing two bonds is easy.
 All else being equal, the bond with the higher interest rate will yield more money over time.
 But you can’t simply compare interest rates when looking at tax-exempt bonds as opposed to the more common taxable bonds because you have to account for taxes or, as is the case of municipal bonds, the lack thereof.

 Tax-equivalent yield = interest rate ÷ (1 – your tax rate)

-Tax-equivalent yield = 0.025 ÷ (1 - 0.25), or 0.025 ÷ 0.76 = 3.2895%
+Tax-equivalent yield = 0.025 ÷ (1 - 0.24), or 0.025 ÷ 0.76 = 3.2895%

-Compare Interest Rates Correctly
+Compare Interest Rates Carefully